CHAPTER 1930. RULES RELATING TO DOMESTIC

 Rule 1930.7.
 Status Conference.

-At any time in the proceedings, the court, the courts designee or the master, sua sponte or upon application of any party, may hold a status conference, in person or by any other means permitted by these rules, with counsel or with counsel and the parties in order to review the case status and expedite the litigation.
+At any time in the proceedings, the court, the courts designee or the hearing officer, sua sponte or upon application of any party, may hold a status conference, in person or by any other means permitted by these rules, with the parties counsel, the parties and counsel, or self-represented parties in order to review the case status and expedite the litigation.